peasoft/termux-alpine-auto/README.md

 If you're using `--setup-user`, to login a non-root user after installation use `login your_username` and enter the password.

-## :sparkling_heart: Supports

-This project is open source and free to use under the [license](#license).
-However, if you are using this project and happy with it or just want to encourage me to continue creating stuff, there are few ways to supporting:

-- [PayPal]
-- [BuyMeACoffee]
-- [Saweria]

 ## Credits